Marek’s Disease in Chickens: Symptoms & Protection

 In this blog, I’ll walk you through everything you need to know about Marek’s disease in chickens, including its symptoms, forms, prevention, and treatment options.

-Marek’s disease, named after the Hungarian veterinarian József Marek who first identified it, is one of the most significant diseases impacting poultry worldwide.
-It spreads rapidly through flocks, and its impact on both backyard and commercial operations can be catastrophic.
-The virus spreads via airborne particles, especially through dust and dander from infected birds, making it highly contagious.
+Marek’s disease is a viral infection named after the Hungarian veterinarian József Marek, who first identified it.
+This disease is one of the most significant threats to poultry worldwide due to its high contagiousness and devastating impact on flocks.
+The virus spreads primarily through airborne particles, such as dust and dander from infected birds, making it highly contagious.

 Symptoms of Marek’s Disease